 To be eligible for the Lucien Stryk Asian Translation Prize, works must be:

-- book-length translations into English of poetry or prose
+- book-length translations into English of either a) poetry or b) source texts from Zen Buddhism (which must not consist solely of commentaries)

 - translations from Chinese, Hindi, Japanese, Kannada, Korean, Sanskrit, Tamil, Thai, or Vietnamese into English